telefonicaid/fiware-orion/doc/manuals/user/service_path.md

 -   Limitations:
     -   Scope must start with "/" (only 'absolute' scopes are allowed)
     -   10 maximum scope levels in a path
-    -   50 maximum characters in each level, only alphanum and underscore allowed
+    -   50 maximum characters in each level (1 char is minimum), only alphanum and underscore allowed
-    -   10 maximum dijoint scopes paths in a comman separated list in query Fiware-ServicePath header (no more than 1 scope path in update Fiware-ServicePath header)
+    -   10 maximum disjoint scope paths in a comma-separated list in query Fiware-ServicePath header (no more than 1 scope path in update Fiware-ServicePath header)
+    -   Trailing slashes are discarded

 -   Fiware-ServicePath is an optional header.
 It is assumed that all the entities created without Fiware-ServicePath (or that don't include